-ABOVE: An explosive handler at McAlester Army Ammunition Plant carefully transfers magazine-stored energetics, and ensures that the overall quality and reliability of the ammunition stockpile is maintained.
+An explosive handler at McAlester Army Ammunition Plant carefully transfers magazine-stored energetics, and ensures that the overall quality and reliability of the ammunition stockpile is maintained.
 (Courtesy photo)

-Ammo boxes are moved from transport pallets to containers on Blue Grass Army Depot's primary out loading platform.
-(Courtesy photo)
+ABOVE: An ammo container being placed for transport on Blue Grass Army Depot's primary out load platform.
+(U.S. Army photo by Dori Whipple)